API Keys

 | Name | Yes | A descriptive label (e.g. “Production API Key”, “CI/CD Pipeline”) |

-| Expires In | No | When the key should automatically expire |
+| Expires In | No | When the key should automatically expire. |

-| Rate Limit | No | Maximum requests per minute; 0 or blank means unlimited |
+| Rate Limit | No | Maximum requests per minute; 0 or blank means unlimited. |

-| Scopes | No | Which capabilities this key can access; leave empty for full access |
+| Capabilities | No | Which capabilities this key can access.
+Defaults to chat if none are selected. |

 Expiration Options